0xauth/0xAuth/README.md

 ## U2F and other second factor authentication protocols

-0xAuth implements an approach similar to 2FA protocol like U2F, simplifying the process to allow any wallet to be used for it.
 Protocols like 0xAuth and U2F are not in conflict.
 While 0xAuth aims to allow a wallet to identity itself and get an authorization to access a service, U2F is a strong protocol for second factor authentication, with more advanced features (to block MiTM attacks, etc.)
 They can definitely be used together.
 For example, a dApp can implement 0xAuth to identify the user and 2UF to confirm it requiring a Yubikey or Google Authenticator.

 ## Implementations